 - Night Sweats: latex or down.

-- Neck Pain: ergonomic or memory foam pillow.
+- Cervical Pain: ergonomic or memory foam pillow.

 - Comfort Preference: down for softness, latex for bounce.

-To delve deeper into the question of sleep position — with or without a pillow — check out our guide sleeping with or without a pillow .
+To delve deeper into the question of sleeping position — with or without a pillow — check our guide on sleeping with or without a pillow .

 Environment